Azure-Samples/ms-identity-android-native/README.md

 3. Select *Build* > *Clean Project*.

 4. Select *Run* > *Run 'app'*.
-Make sure the emulator you're using has Chrome.
+Make sure the emulator you're using has Chrome, if it doesn't follow [these steps](https://github.com/Azure-Samples/active-directory-general-docs/blob/master/AndroidEmulator.md).
 In Android Studio, we recommend using the Pixel image with Android 24.

 ## Important Info